thef4tdaddy/chastityOS/README.md

 ### ☁️ Import/Export JSON
 - Allow users to backup and migrate data manually between devices or browsers via JSON file import/export.

+### 🔐 Authentication Options
+- Default anonymous sign-in (no setup required)
+- Optional upgrade to sign in with Google account
+- Once linked to Google, your data syncs automatically and you no longer need to remember your User ID
+- Visual indicators in Settings and Footer when signed in with Google
+- Ability to disconnect Google and delete all synced data to return to anonymous mode

 ---

 ## 🔧 Tech Stack